 - Holding a strawberry by the stem end, dip in the melted chocolate, letting the excess chocolate drip off.

 - Transfer the dipped strawberries onto a baking sheet lined with wax paper.
 As you set each berry down, slide it ½ inch forward to prevent the formation of a chocolate “foot.”Repeat with the remaining berries.

 - Refrigerate the strawberries until the chocolate is firm, at least 30 minutes.
 They will keep for up to 3 days, covered, in the refrigerator.

 Prepare cakes and allow them to cool completely.
 Prepare buttercream.

-Place one layer of white cake on cake stand.
+Place one layer of white cake on the cake stand.
 Cover in about 1/2 cup buttercream.
 Place the other layer of white cake on top.
-Cover entire cake with buttercream and then smooth out the top and sides.
+Cover the entire cake with buttercream and then smooth out the top and sides.
 (See how I do a crumb coat here.)

 Place the wafer rolls around the edge of the cake.
 Make sure that they are straight up and down and then press it slightly into the buttercream.
-Repeat around entire cake.
+Repeat around the entire cake.